 My birthday passed well.
 The weather was and still is beautiful, and many of my friends had given me small presents.
-Bobby, Max, Arno, Heinz, Walter, and Bruno [the Canadian sergeant] were among the first - my box is full of oranges, apples, coconuts, chocolates and cookies!
+Bobby, Max, Arno, Heinz, Walter and Bruno [the Canadian sergeant] were among the first - my box is full of oranges, apples, coconuts, chocolates and cookies!
 Rudi gave me an Agatha Christie, chocolates and cookies.
 My greatest pleasure came from Muttili's and Pong's letters received yesterday and Pong's book.
-The day is coming to an end, may my seventeenth year see the world at peace, and me in freedom, united with Muttili and Pong.
+The day is coming to an end, may my seventeenth year see the world at peace, and me in freedom, united with Muttili and Pong."

-Heinrich (Pong) Wohlaŭer, my best friend in camp who had returned to England, had written in English: "... and I shall think of the lone island in a river in Canada, where my friends are, and just are celebrating the birthday of one of them, the one whom I liked most of them.
+Heinrich (Pong) Wohlaŭer, my best friend in camp, who had returned to England had written in English, "... and I shall think of the lone island in a river in Canada, where my friends are, and just are celebrating the birthday of one of them, the one whom I liked most of them.
 Alfred, become a good and honest man!
 There are so few about now and the world is in need of them!"

-My hopes for freedom came true six months and four days later, so that on my eighteenth birthday, I was a free man, although I had to report each week to the Royal Canadian Mounted Police.
-I had been taken into the heart of the wonderful family of Martin Wolff in Montreal, and I was enrolled in Queen's University, where I had been welcomed and helped in every way.
+My hopes for freedom came true six months and four days later, so that on my 18th birthday I was a free man, although I had to report each week to the Royal Canadian Mounted Police.
+I had been taken

+I was enrolled in Queen's University where I had been welcomed and helped in every way.
 I was working hard and knew that my life lay before me.

-So for the next many years, birthdays are a blur until my seventieth and seventy-fifth, when we had wonderfully happy celebrations with family and friends, some of the best of whom are no longer with us.
+So, for the next many years, birthdays are a blur until my 70th and 75th when we had wonderfully happy celebrations with family and friends, some of the best of whom are no longer with us.
 Marvin Klitsner has died since, as has Bill Schield, the best stockbroker I have ever known.
 He and his wife died in a tragic car accident while vacationing in Spain.

-I am blessed to have reached my eightieth birthday and to have so many friends who have sent greetings from around the world.
+I am blessed to have reached my 80th birthday and to have so many friends who have sent greetings from around the world.
 Among the most memorable were an e-mail from Yechiel Bar-Chaim and a card from Margarete Harvey, David Harvey's wife.